hemanth22/Resume/docs/index.md

 - Supporting X-ONE Application Transversal topics like IRD, CDV, Forex, Equity, FixedIncome.
 - Automating monitoring with elasticsearch and kibana.
 - Automating daily/morning check and manual tasks.

-#### challenges solved

-**Problem Statement**

-We have production where it generate around 10GB of file, which contains financial data,
-but there is a sequencing logic for inside file which was failing to manage sequencing inside the file.
-So it is difficult to open the file change sequence manually.

-**Solution**

-- To solve this issue, i have written a python program to change the sequencing logic in the 10GB file and save it.
-- As per project requirement, i have learnt dotnet and re-written the logic in dotnet program and implemented in production.

-**Problem Statement**

-Once there was a production issue, there was huge difference between number of lines and filesize of data from previous and current month.
-Upstreams application don't have any option to check on the difference of the file.
-We have to check manually as per the Finance team request, or else it will impacting Monthly regulatory reporting.

-**Solution**

-- I have created a python program that will compare the data between last working day of the last month data and last working of the current month data folders
-- sends difference of data through mail to upstream to confirm, if data quality difference is fine
-- if fine, we will integrate upstream data, or else upstream will verify the data again.

-**Problem Statement**

-On daily basis, we send multiple files to file transfer system (i.e. UI created with IBM SFG),
-through this portal, we can see number of files are sent and timing details,
-but it display 10 records only at once, but we want to check 150 files at once.

-**Solution**

-- I have created a python program to create a daily end of the day report, to connect to file transfer system
-- get the data from file transfer system, but response will be in json format
-- we parse the json data into table format in regional wise and final mail is sent to our team.

-**Problem Statement**

-We have few critical jobs in production, we need to check manually in autosys UI,
-due to some code issue, job doesn't fail properly and it will be in running state in autosys UI,
-even the fix is applied behavior job is still same, but it need to be verified on daily basis.

-**Solution**

-- For this issue, i have written a lucence query, that will fetch the jobs status from elasticsearch
-- creates a report in mail and sends mail specific intervals of time and end of day report.

-**Problem Statement**

-We get files from upstream which contains critical data for processing of daily end of month report for india regulatory reporting.
-But sometime upstreams sent zero data files and half processed files which was creating accounting reconciliation breaks for end of month.

-**Solution**

-- First we took average file size which we recieve from upstream every month.
-- Using autosys, we have create a filewatcher to monitor zero data and
-  partial data file size and fail it to prevent data integration and get an alert to the team

 ##### **Certifications**
 ![DevOps](https://raw.githubusercontent.com/hemanth22/Images/master/devops_image.png)